openshift/deadmanssnitch-operator/README.md

 $ oc delete clusterdeployment fake-cluster -n fake-cluster-namespace
 ```

-If deleting the `clsuterdeployment`, you may need to remove dangling finalizers from the `clusterdeployment` object.
+If deleting the `clusterdeployment`, you may need to remove dangling finalizers from the `clusterdeployment` object.

 ```terminal
 $ oc edit clusterdeployment fake-cluster -n fake-cluster-namespace